george-kalitsios/WEEE-Disassembly-Screw-Dataset/README.md

 <br />
 <br />

-**WDSD Dataset** can be downloaded through this link: (After the conference, the URL will be made available.)
+**WDSD Dataset** can be downloaded through this link: (After the conference September 25-27, 2022, the URL will be made available.)

 <br />
 <br />